shafiquecbl/flutter_v2ray_plus/README.md

 - Supports iOS and Android out of the box, with routing and similar features available
 - **Supports Android 16KB page size (API 35+)**
-- Run flutter_vless as a local proxy or using the VPN mode (Network Extension / VpnService).
+- Run flutter_v2ray_plus_plus as a local proxy or using the VPN mode (Network Extension / VpnService).
 - Parse VLESS/VMESS share links and generate ready-to-run configurations.
 - Measure server delay (ping) for a configuration.
 - Edit configuration (ports, DNS, routing, etc.).